All Episodes

 Glad you called, sir.

-Uh, welcome to the show.
+Welcome to the show.

 I appreciate it.

-And uh longtime listener, first time caller.
+And a long time listener, first time caller.

-It says you're a trucker, you're a trucker.
+It says you're a trucker.

 Yeah, you can for sure.

-You need to check out their app because let's say you put pay with an American Express card or whatever, whatever credit card you may have.
+You need to check out their app because let's say you pay with an American Express card or whatever, whatever credit card you may have.

 And so you get reward points for using the card, but they also give you money and pay you money every time that you go to one of their affiliated gas stations.